 - Have you been blogging for a while but didn’t realise until later that you should resize images for your blog?
 Image size is key to the fast speed of your site, instead of going back through hundreds of images to resize them instead install Shortpixel to optimise them for you!

 Updating Old Blog Posts

 - Working on updating your old blog posts, but you are not sure which ones to start with?
 Head to Google Analytics and Search Console to get a list of your posts that are ranking the highest for specific keywords.
 Now work on improving these posts, updating the content and adding in other keywords.

 Indexing Your Site

-Have a great new idea for a name of a website or business but want to quickly check if it’s available across the social platforms?
+- Have a great new idea for the name of a website or business but want to quickly check if it’s available across the social platforms?
 Use the free NameCheckr website to plug in a name and automatically search all the socials to make sure it’s available!

 Growing Your List

 - Want to get new subscribers to your email list quickly?
 Give them a reason to sign up!
 No-one is coming to your website and giving you their precious email address unless they have an incentive to do so.
 Give them a free download, a preset, an eBook or check list to entice them to opt-in!

 Resizing Your Opt-Ins

 - Many people use PDFs as incentives for their email list (which is great!) but sometimes those PDFs can be HUGE, causing all sorts of issues with them being downloaded and delivered to your subscribers… To help make sure your PDFs are nice and small (and email friendly), I always recommend compressing them by using a free tool like SmallPDF.com!